-Britney Spears Finally Reveals What "Red" Clue Means After Her Rare Public Outing - E!
+Britney Spears Reveals Whether She’s “Happy” After Her Rare Public Outing - E!
 Online

 She raised eyebrows last month for posting several mystifying images with the ambiguous caption "RED," including a red refrigerator, lips, a kitten and a pair of gloves.

 Now, Britney is trying to clear things up by seemingly denying there's any hidden meaning behind the fridge image, in particular.
-She said, "What does the red refrigerator mean on my Instagram?
+She said in the video, "What does the red refrigerator mean on my Instagram?
 Honestly, I just thought it was cool.
 I thought it was vintage.
 It was red.
 And it was just really cool."
 However, she didn't mention the other pics in her explanation.

-Other fans have been concerned with Britney's wellbeing and mental health, which was a focal point of The New York Times documentary episode, "Framing Britney Spears," in February.

-"Next question is: Am I OK?"
-Britney recalled on camera.
-"Yes, I'm totally fine.
-I'm extremely happy.
-I have a beautiful home, beautiful children.
-I'm taking a break right now, because, um, I'm enjoying myself."

-And before you start speculating that her video was pre-taped long ago, she explicitly referenced her recent Malibu sighting in the caption, claiming this clip was filmed the same day.
+And before you start speculating that her Q&A was pre-taped long ago, she explicitly referenced her recent Malibu sighting in the caption, claiming this clip was filmed the same day.

 Photographers spotted the "Toxic" artist at the Malibu Country Mart on Thursday, April 15, as she was shopping at the Madison clothing store.
 The photos show the pop star in black jeans, a crop top, a tan oversized blazer and sandals, wearing reflective sunglasses to try to go incognito.